 - concerns which, after initial consideration, were not investigated further.

-If employers think that a person is working or calling themselves a social worker, or they don’t have the qualifications required or are not registered with us they should contact us immediately on 02920 780545.
+If employers think that a person is working or calling themselves a social worker, or they don’t have the qualifications required or are not registered with us they should raise a concern immediately.

 When there’s a duty to refer a worker to us, employers should still do so even if a compromise agreement has been signed.
 We don’t need details about any monies paid but we do need to know the reasons for the compromise agreement.